Knotx/knotx-fragments/handler/README.md

 The `factory` parameter specifies a node factory name, `config` contains all options passed to the factory.

-Knot.x provides two node implementations:
+Fragments Handler provides two node implementations:
 - **Action node** that represents simple steps in a graph such as integration with a data source
 - **Subtasks node** that is a list of unnamed tasks (subtasks) that are evaluated in parallel